 - Coconut flakes

 Going back to eggs for a minute.
-The truth is, I really didn’t want to use two recipes that featured eggs but when it comes to savory American breakfasts, I realized that I do usually go for eggs.
+When I contemplated savory American breakfasts, I realized that eggs quickly become a staple.
 However, to spice things up a little bit, I thought I would show you how I often make scrambled eggs.
 This recipe is inspired by my mom who makes an Indian “chapati scramble”.
-I decided to slightly americanize it today and came up with this:
+I decided to slightly Americanize it today and came up with this:

 - 2 eggs